SEIR-7-06/react-component-lifecycle-remote/readme.md

 Read more at the [Axios Documentation](https://github.com/mzabriskie/axios)

 > Note: Axios is just one of many Javascript libraries that we could use for handling requests.
-One of the big selling points of javascript is the ability to mix and match technologies according to preference.
+One of the big selling points of Javascript is the ability to mix and match technologies according to preference.
 Other commonly-used tools for handling requests are fetch and jQuery.

 To load in the Axios module: